m-yoshiro/Selector2Regexp/README.md

 # Selector2Regexp

-Generate regular expressions of JavaScript from CSS Selectors.
+Generate regular expressions of JavaScript from CSS selectors.

 That regular expressions is for searching HTML elements which is matched given CSS selector.